St. Maelrhys, nr Aberdaron

 Llanfaelrhys Porth Ysgo, Porth Ysgo, nr Aberdaron, Gwynedd, LL53 8AN, United Kingdom

 By car: From St Hywyn’s Church Aberdaron proceed in a north easterly direction up the hill towards the village of Y Rhiw.
 After 2 miles, arrive at the first crossroads and turn right.
 1 mile from this junction arrive at St Maelrhys church.
 Parking outside the church for 6 cars if close together.
 Also grass layby, down the lane towards Porth Ysgo.

-On foot: Near Porth Ysgo, it is a short diversion from the Llyn and All Wales Coastal Footpath - 50 minutes walk, mostly up hill, from the coastal village of Aberdaron.
+On foot: From Porth Ysgo, it is a short diversion from the Llyn and All Wales Coastal Footpath.
+From Aberdaron a 50 minutes walk, mostly up hill.

 Level ground, suitable for wheelchair access